unique-influence-tech/nanigans-reporting-api/README.rst

 Project Goal
 ------------

-The target audience for this library are in-house data teams or agencices looking to automate data collection, perform impromptu analyses and or looking for a quick view on their advertising data.
+The target audience for this package are is in-house or agency data teams that need to interact with the Nanigans Reporting API.
+The adapter is designed to make requesting data simple and repeatable.

 ----------------
 Acknowledgements